Arti (Hinduism): Significance

-Arti can be an expression of many things including love, benevolence, gratitude, prayers, or desires depending on the object it is done to/ for.
-For example, it can be a form of respect when performed to elders, prayers when performed to deities, or hope when performed for homes or vehicles.
+Arti is an expression of many aspects including love, benevolence, gratitude, prayers, or desires depending on the object for which it is performed.
+For example, it can be a form of respect when performed for elders, prayers when performed to deities, or hope when performed for homes or vehicles.
 Emotions and prayers are often silent while doing arti, but this is determined by the person carrying out the ritual or the holiday involved.
 It's also believed that goodwill and luck can be taken through symbolic hand movements over the flame.